G10van1/BenchmarkStringConcat/README.md

-# BenchmarkCollections
+# BenchmarkStringConcat

 Compares the time spent concatenating strings in different ways.

-Measure time and performance to cancates strings using different ways as:
+Measure time and performance to cancatenate strings using different ways like:
  - StringBuilder;
  - StringPlus;
  - StringFormat;